franciscoribeiro2003/LunarLander-Reinforcement-Learning/README.md

 :-------------------------:|:-------------------------:
 ![](imgs_gifs/4.1.png)  |  ![](imgs_gifs/4.2.png)

-As seen in the plots above, we noticedd that our model with changes, improved slightly compared to the model without changes.
+As seen in the plots above, we noticed that our model with changes, improved slightly compared to the model without changes.
 Since the length of an episode is mostly shorter and the rewards remains linear and constant, we judge that our changes were positive and improved the model.
 Here's a render of the best moment if each one of the models, just so we can see the difference besides the data:

 | Without changes | With changes |
 |:---:|:---:|